nicolascabreramalik-ivadolabs/il-ai-skills/readme.md

 This repository contains an executable "Skill" for Claude (VSC Extension or Claude Code) designed to standardize A/B test analysis according to internal IVADO Labs statistical methodologies.

 ## Overview
 The **A/B Test Analyst Skill** automates the analysis of experiment data.
-It ensures that every report generated follows our mandatory 2-tailed frequentist policy and prevents common "Multi-Turn Drift" where AI models lose track of statistical constraints over long conversations.

 ## Project Structure
 - `.claude/skills/`: Contains the core behavioral instructions for the AI.